doge-8/kuzco-monitor/README.md

 ## Instructions

 1. You can easily change the required parameters at the beginning of the script.
-2. How to enable the DC push notification feature:
+2. How to enable the discord push notification feature:
    - Enter your webhook address (creating a Webhook bot is simple, detailed steps can be found via Google search).
    - Press the Enter key when starting the script.
-3. To disable the DC push notification feature, enter `1` when starting.
+3. If you need to enable the Discord push function, enter '1' at startup to enable it.

 ## Requirements